 - Discuss intellectual and personal interests to determine if law school is a good choice

-- Recommend classes that can prepare you for law school and legal practice.
+- Recommend classes that can develop skills helpful for law school and legal practice.
 To register for classes, please visit the academic advisor in your major.